TravisWheelerLab/NINJA/README.md

 In addition to generating phylogenies, Ninja can be used to output pairwise distances using several common sequence distance measures, and cluster sequences using a nearest-neighbor approach.

-## This pre-release "cluster" branch of the code only performs sequence distance calculations and nearest-neighbor clustering at this time.

 We use a "git flow" workflow.
 We have two active branches:
  * **master** is to become the stable NINJA release branch.